redis/librdb/README.md

 protocols.

 ## Getting Started
-If you just wish to get a basic understanding of the library's functionality, without running tests (To see parser internal state printouts, execute the command `export LIBRDB_DEBUG_DATA=1` beforehand):
+If you just wish to get a basic understanding of the library's functionality:

+    % make example

+To see cool internal state printouts of the parser, set env-var `LIBRDB_DEBUG_DATA` beforehand:

+    % export LIBRDB_DEBUG_DATA=1
-    % make all example
+    % make example

 To build and run tests, you need to have cmocka unit testing framework installed:

     % make test

-To install into /usr/local/bin and /usr/local/lib, just use:
+To install into /usr/local/:

     % make install

-You can use `make PREFIX=/some/other/directory install` if you wish to use a different destination.

-run CLI extension of this library.
-Parse RDB file to json:
+To run CLI extension of this library and let it parse RDB file to json:

     % rdb-cli mixed_data_types.rdb json
     [{
       "my_key":"Hello, Redis!",
       "my_set":["member1","member2"],